karnyushin-sergey/PermissionTest/README.md

 ```
 where "file" - path to permission set file and "path" - path to src salesforce folder
 * run "./permissionstest.php"

+After running you will see list of absent permissions or "Success" message
+or message of handled exception